pierre-dargham/simple-multisite-maintenance/README.txt

 Requires at least: 3.5
 Tested up to: 3.8

-Activate or deactivate maintenance mode on your whole network or specifics blogs of your network.
+Activate or deactivate maintenance mode on your whole network or specifics blogs of yout network.
 Maintenance page can be customized

 == GLOBALIS ==